PrinceVince88/PrinceVince88/README.md

 I am a python developer who is passionate about educational technology.
 I have used technology to help me learn spoken languages for over 10 years.
 Before learning to code, I studied languages like Japanese and Spanish.
 Technology has always helped me learn better, faster and more efficiently.
 I continue to work as an online language teacher while developing my educational products which can be found on my website/blog AnkiMaster.com.
 I'd like to join a team of professional programmers in order have the opportunity to learn new skills and work on large-scale projects.

 * 🌍  I'm based in Wisconsin
-* 🖥️  See my portfolio at [Developer Portfolio](http://ankimaster.com/developer-portfolio/)
 * ✉️  You can contact me at [vinny.champeau@ankimaster.com](mailto:vinny.champeau@ankimaster.com)
-* 🧠  I'm learning django and databases
+* 🧠  I'm learning about Django, databases, and JavaScript
-* 🤝  I'm open to collaborating on any kind of django-related projects
+* 🤝  I'm open to collaborating on any kind of Django-related projects
 * ⚡  Hablo español muy bien.

 ### Skills